Re-Release Coming in July 2018

 Vampires hunting.
 Ulean’s thoughts were filled with distaste.

 I gave an imperceptible nod and set a foot into the road.
 Immediately, I sensed the men behind me speed up.
 I was two yards across the street before I broke into a run.
 The sound of footsteps told me they had done the same.

 Crap.
 I still didn’t know who they were or what they wanted, but it was obvious they didn’t like me and I wasn’t going to stick around to find out why.

 I made a break for it, Ulean whipping along behind me, pushing me forward.
 With a shout, my followers picked up the pace as their boots drummed a tattoo of running steps.
 On the other side of the road, I assessed my best option.

-As I squinted, trying to figure out what the hell had happened, another sound echoed in the parking lot--a sickly gurgle--and the scent of blood washed over me.
-As I backed toward my car, another shift in energy cut through the night and whatever the hidden force was vanished.
+As I tried to figure out what the hell had happened, another sound echoed in the parking lot—a sickly gurgle—and the scent of blood washed over me.
+As I backed toward my car, another shift in energy cut through the night and the hidden force vanished.

 I scanned the other side of the street.
 Nothing.

 I don’t know, Cicely, but that’s what we’re here to find out.